UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Systems/Thomas.md

 ### Creating an ssh key in Windows

-Have a look at [Key-Based SSH Logins With PuTTY](https://www.howtoforge.com/ssh_key_based_logins_putty) which has step-by-step instructions.
+Have a look at [Key-Based SSH Logins With PuTTY](https://devops.ionos.com/tutorials/use-ssh-keys-with-putty-on-windows/#create-new-public-and-private-keys) which has step-by-step instructions.
 You can choose whether to use Pageant or not to manage your key.
 You can again pick RSA, DSA, ECDSA etc **but do not pick SSH-1** as that is a very old and insecure key type.
+The key must be at least 2048-bit.

+If you are using Windows 10, then you probably have OpenSSH installed and could instead run ssh-keygen in a terminal per the Linux instructions and use the ssh command to log in instead of PuTTY.

 ## Information for Points of Contact